jeffbr13/benjeffrey.com/posts/nginx-ssl.md

 }
 ```

-The actual configuration file benjeffrey.com uses is [available on
+The actual configuration file used for benjeffrey.com is [available on
 GitHub][nginx-conf].